 The Panama Canal is an integral part of one of the largest supply chain routes in the world, making FSU Panama the perfect setting for students interested in this area of study.
-Students will have some coursework before and after going abroad for this one-credit hour course, and will travel to Panama with their professor and peers during this week-long fall program.
-Students on this program have the opportunity to learn about logistics, sourcing, quality control, transportation, and more through conversations with industry leaders.
+During this week-long fall program, students will travel to Panama with their professor and peers to learn about logistics, sourcing, quality control, transportation, and more through conversations with industry leaders.
 Students learn about the various links of the supply chain through class excursions such as a trip on the Panama Canal Train and port visits.

 To speak with the International Programs Academic Advisor about study abroad courses, you can visit our zoom drop-in advising hours on Mondays, Tuesdays, and Thursdays from 10:00am-12:00pm.
 There are also appointments available via Campus Connect on Mondays, Wednesdays, Thursdays, and Fridays.
 If these times do not work for you, contact our advisor directly at IP-AcademicAdvising@fsu.edu to make an appointment.

 IP provides Liberal Studies requirement areas in an effort to help students make informed decisions.
 Although every attempt is made to be accurate & current, requirement areas are fluid and it is the student’s responsibility to confirm all Liberal Studies requirement areas through the Liberal Studies Course Search Tool and your major advisor.

 */**/***/****/^ Courses followed by these symbols denote cross listing.
 Students may take one or the other, but not both.